-Nearly 5 million people in the UK are not connected to the main line of electricity, gas or other similar utilities which means they must rely on heating oil deliveries in order to keep their homes fuelled for warmth and hot water.
-The heating oil is burned within your boiler which heats up the water that’s propelled around your home via piping and your central heating system.
-If you have a larger building such as a school, this would work in exactly the same way but, for a much larger oil-fired heating system.
-A good understanding of heating oil will ensure you order the best type for your needs and the correct amounts.
+Nearly 5 million people in the UK are not connected to the mains gas grid or other similar utilities which means they must rely on heating oil deliveries to keep their homes fuelled for warmth and hot water.
+Heating oil is burned in your boiler which heats up the water that’s propelled around your home via piping and your central heating system.
+If you’re heating a larger building such as a school, this would work in exactly the same way but for a much larger oil-fired heating system.
+A good understanding of heating oil will ensure you order the best type for your needs in the best quantity.

-You can purchase heating oil in small amounts right through to 1000’s of litres.
-Heating oil requires above ground storage so you will require your own storage tank which can be topped up with fuel when required.
-This not only securely stores the oil and keeps it clean and safe but, you may also benefit from larger purchases with a lower cost per litre.
+You can purchase heating oil from small quantities right through to 35,000+ litres.
+Heating oil requires above-ground storage so you will require your own storage tank which can be topped up with fuel when required.
+This not only securely stores the oil and keeps it clean and safe but you may also benefit from larger purchases with a lower cost per litre.
 Larger tanks will further benefit from a security device to help prevent any theft.

 The different types of heating oil

 Unlike other oils and fuels, which usually come in a lot of different variants, heating oil generally comes in just a handful of options.
-Low-sulphur options tend to be popular and the cleaner the oil you use, generally speaking, will increase machinery life and efficiency.
+Low-sulphur options tend to be popular and the cleaner the oil you use, generally speaking, the longer the machinery life and efficiency.

 - Kerosene – Kerosene is the standard heating oil for homes and industrial purposes.
 It’s relatively cheap to buy and burns well with little pollution.
 This is the most common choice amongst customers and is the cheapest in price.